 “If you have come here to help me, you are wasting your time, but if you have come because your liberation is bound up in mine, then let us work together.”

 — Lilla Watson

 - Keep the timeline in mind.
-Faculty will need time in class to teach their content subject matter before jumping into the community project, so you’ll want to make sure that what you’re proposing is doable in the time allowed.
+Faculty will need time to teach their content subject matter before jumping into the community project.

 - What expertise and experience can you or your staff can share with the students?
 As co-teachers in this venture you will play an important part in their learning.